MOHDKAMRAN6693/Frontend-Interview-Question/LinkedIn Job Application Guide/ATS_Friendly_Resume_Mohd_Kamran.md

 ## PROFESSIONAL SUMMARY

-Frontend Software Engineer with 4+ years of experience developing scalable web applications using Angular, TypeScript, and modern JavaScript frameworks.
-Proven expertise in building high-performance, responsive applications with strong focus on user experience, performance optimization, and agile development methodologies.
+Frontend Software Engineer with 4+ years of experience building scalable web applications using Angular, TypeScript, and modern JavaScript.
+Proven track record of delivering high-performance, responsive interfaces with a strong focus on user experience, performance optimization, and Agile delivery.

 ---